 - 1. Botulin Toxin Type A

-When injected in small doses into specific muscles, Botox keeps the muscles from contracting.
+When injected in small doses into specific muscles, Botulinum Toxin keeps the muscles from contracting.
 When the muscles can’t tighten, the skin appears smoother and less wrinkled.

 Botulinum toxin works well on frown lines between the eyebrows and across the forehead and on crow’s-feet at the eye corners.
 It takes one to three days to see results.
 The effect typically lasts a few months.
 Repeat injections are needed to maintain results.